StJonas/MindMirror/README.md

-# Praktikum 1
+# MindMirror

-A habit-tracking web application was developed as part of the university course Praktikum 1.
-The primary objective of this project was to deliver a user-friendly and efficient tool for managing habits and goals.
+A web application was developed as part of my Masters thesis.
+A personal informatics tool which helps users reflect on different areas of their lives.
 The Frontend was developed using Vue.js, the Backend with Ruby on Rails.

 ## Requirements implemented

-User management
-- login
-- signup

-Habit management
-- CRUD

-Habit tracking and statistics
-- habits can be marked as done
-- a graph visualizes how many times a habit has been marked completed
+todo

 ## Starting the project